AlphaBeta906/BloodAlchemy/README.md

-# Elementals 4: The Project of the Century (unnoficial title)
+# Blood Alchemy
-This is Elementals 4, the sucessor to Elementals 3.
+This is Blood Alchemy, the sucessor to Elementals 3.
 I finally feel like a pro, only after like 2 weeks.
 This repository has a REFI (React-Firebase) site that is pretty (very) buggy and a Python API just because I can't rewrite code from Python to JavaScript.

 ## FAQ